saihgupr/Frigate-Events/README.md

 # Frigate Events

-A native iOS application for monitoring and managing Frigate home surveillance events.
+A native iOS and macOS application for monitoring and managing Frigate home surveillance events.
 Built with SwiftUI, this app provides real-time access to your security camera events, clips, and snapshots with an intuitive mobile interface.

 ## Features